olegshulyakov/github-stat/README.md

-# Demo application for MySQL, PostgreSQL, and MongoDB databases, with monitoring and deployment in Kubernetes.
+# Application for load simulation of MySQL, Postgres, MongoDB databases.

+Application for **MySQL**, **PostgreSQL**, and **MongoDB** database load simulation with user-friendly web interface in browser and detailed database monitoring.

+* A user-friendly web interface is used for load management.
+You can control the number of concurrent connections and the complexity of queries.

+* The algorithms, SQL, and NoSQL database queries are the same for all databases, allowing them to be compared in similar usage scenarios.

+* The load simulation uses a dataset with GitHub data about repositories and Pull Requests in JSON format.
+The data can be uploaded from your organization's GitHub via API or used as a test dataset in CSV format.

+* The application lets you connect to databases in any environment or cloud.

-This demo application is designed to showcase the usage of **MySQL**, **PostgreSQL**, and **MongoDB** databases, along with database monitoring and deployment in **Kubernetes** environments.
-It provides an opportunity to explore how these databases can be tested and monitored, using Go applications and [Percona Monitoring and Management](https://docs.percona.com/percona-monitoring-and-management/index.html) (PMM) tools.
+This demo application showcases the usage of **MySQL**, **PostgreSQL**, and **MongoDB** databases, along with database monitoring and deployment in **Kubernetes** environments.
+It provides an opportunity to explore how these databases can be tested and monitored using Go applications and [Percona Monitoring and Management](https://docs.percona.com/percona-monitoring-and-management/index.html) (PMM) tools.

 ![Demo Control Panel](./assets/readme-contol-panel.png)